patrickklaeren/MassHub/README.md

 Most basic use:

 ```
-MassHub.CLI.exe --token 123456789
+MassHub.CLI.exe --token 123456789 --org Foobar
 ```

-If you do not provide a token as an argument, you will be asked to enter this interactively.
+If you do not provide a token or organisation as an argument, you will be asked to enter this interactively.

 ## Stack